-While most tapas platters include the basics like pita bread and hummus, you can add any Mediterranean themed ingredients to your appetizer offering.
+While most platters include the basics like pita bread and hummus, you can add any Mediterranean or Middle East themed ingredients to your appetizer offering.

 - Fresh fruit such as orange wedges, halved figs, pomegranates or grapes.

-- Grilled veggies including artichokes, eggplant, zucchini or bell peppers.
+- Grilled veggies including artichokes, eggplant, zucchini, bell peppers or roasted red peppers.

 - Cured meats such as prosciutto or salami.

-- Pickled vegetables such as garlic cloves, asparagus or green beans.
+- Pickled vegetables such as garlic cloves, asparagus, mushrooms or green beans.